jsaleix/webp_converter_go/README.md

 ## Usage

-The application will list every webp files in the current folder and generate the processed jpg files in a newly created `/result` folder.
+The application will list every webp files in the current folder and generate the processed jpg files next to the originals.

 You can run it directly by double-clicking or use it from the command terminal in this way: